Certified Wastewater Services Across Gabriola, Nanaimo, Vancouver Island and Gulf Islands

 What’s included in a septic site assessment?

 A site assessment typically includes soil evaluation, test pits, review of setbacks and site constraints, well and waterbody locations, easements / covenants, Development Permit Areas (DPA's), Official Community Plans (OCP's) and identification of suitable system options.
-This information is factored in to determine the most appropriate septic design for the property.

 Can a septic system be upgraded or repaired instead of replaced?